4 Best GPS Trackers for Dementia Patients (2025 Review)

 How we reviewed the best GPS trackers for people with dementia

 We put a lot of thought into what makes the best GPS tracking device for someone with dementia.
-The main factors we landed on were comfort, battery life, and trackability.
-Plus, we knew it would be important to find devices that people with dementia couldn't easily remove.
+The main factors we landed on were comfort, a locking mechanism to prevent removal, a long-lasting battery for thorough protection, and reliable GPS tracking.
+Plus, we knew it would be important to find devices with plenty of tools for caregivers so they could receive timely alerts and find their loved one quickly.

 Learn more about how we approach reviews like this one on our methodology page.